[ecwd id=”80542″]

 Dear Parents and Guardians,

 As a former school administrator, I recognize that students are most successful when parents have a voice and place working in partnership with the school.
-I firmly believe in giving your child the best educational experience possible, and in order for this to happen, it is essential parents, that parents are active partners.
+I firmly believe in giving your child the best educational experience possible, and in order for this to happen, it is essential for parents to be active partners.
 I will be available to meet and talk with parents regarding issues or ideas they have for the CPA School District.
 My goal is to ensure that you and your student have a positive educational journey at CPA.

 I am formally inviting all of you out to our District-Wide PPN meetings that will take place every 3rd Wednesday at 5:30 p.m. virtually during this time.
-This is a parent-led group, and at the meeting you can learn of some great things that are going on at each school that you may not know about, learn what parents are doing to make the school district better, get parent resources, sign up to become a volunteer, and to have a fun time coordinating social events and working with other parents who want the best for their child as well.
+At each meeting you can learn of some great things that are going on at each school, learn what parents are doing to make the school district better, get parent resources, sign up to become a volunteer, and to have a fun time coordinating social events and working with other parents who want the best for their child as well.

 If you ever have any suggestions, issues, questions, comments or concerns and need my assistance in any way, please don’t hesitate to reach out to me via email at williamsk@chandlerparkacademy.net